 - Events and trade shows

 For any given marketing activity or business goal, there are online and offline ways to achieve it.
-For example, if you want to serve your community and increase your network, you could do so online via a Facebook group or Google hangout, or offline via a meet up or event.
-If you want to increase the number of free consultations, you might do so online with effective calls to action on your website and promoting it on social media.
+For example, if you want to serve your community and increase your network, you could do so online via a Facebook group or Google hangout, or offline via a meetup or event.
+If you want to increase the number of free consultations, you might do so online with effective calls to action on your website and promote it on social media.
 Yet you could also do it offline, on postcards or with a sign in your store.

 Furthermore, if you choose an offline activity, there are online ways to support it and vice versa.
-For example, if you host a meet up or event, you can promote it on social media.
+For example, if you host a meetup or event, you can promote it on social media.
 If you create a physical sign with a phone number on it, you can measure your results online with tracked phone lines.
 While offline and online marketing activities are different, they overlap in their benefits and are able to support one another and your overall business goals.

 Combining Online and Offline Marketing

 When it comes to online vs offline marketing methods, it’s not necessarily that one is better than the other.
 With today’s digital gravitation and advanced technology, many of a business’s marketing strategies will exist online.
 Your email and business website can help you to stay connected with existing and potential customers, and your social media and blog can increase engagement with your target audience and raise brand awareness.

 However, there is still much to gain from offline marketing activities, especially for small businesses who are close to their community.
 Newspaper ads, flyers, postcards, trade shows, and events are all still effective in growing a small business today.
 Keep in mind that while many consumers are online, it’s not because they’re at home at their computer.
 It’s because due to mobile technology, people are able to gain online access at all of the offline places they go and during all of the offline activities they do!